ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 You can create a service instance through the UI, the CLI, and the API.
 For more information and detailed instructions, see [Creating a service instance](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-create-service).

 Free plans are designed for evaluation purposes and are not suitable for production usage.
-If you create free-plan instances, note that they will be automatically deleted 30 days after creation.
+Free-plan service instances will be automatically deleted 30 days after creation.
 {: note}

 ## Step 2.
 Connect to databases
 {: #accessing-database-introduction}

 After you create a {{site.data.keyword.postgresql}} database, you can use psql or your favorite {{site.data.keyword.postgresql}} tool to connect to your databases. {{site.data.keyword.ihsdbaas_postgresql_full}} allows only [SSL](#x2038004){: term}-secured client connections.
-If you create a service instance with both private and public endpoints, you can connect in either way by choosing from the two commands in the service dashboard.
+If you create a service instance with both private and public endpoints, you can connect in either way by choosing from the two commands on the service dashboard.

 ### Before you begin
 {: #accessing-database-introduction-byb}

 The tool that you use needs to be compatible with {{site.data.keyword.postgresql}} 10 that is supported by {{site.data.keyword.ihsdbaas_postgresql_full}}.

-To enable verification of the server certificate during database connection, download the [certificate authority (CA)](#x2016383){: term} file from the **Manage** page in the service dashboard, and copy it to the appropriate directory.
+To enable verification of the server certificate during database connection, download the [certificate authority (CA)](#x2016383){: term} file from the **Manage** page on the service dashboard, and copy it to the appropriate directory.

 #### Using psql shell
 {: #accessing-database-introduction-connect-psqlshell}